 Rest

-RDF (only for the part of the processing of the request, does not the result)
+RDF

+DSPL

+JSON

 The main interface has fields that help to interrogate WebServices OnTheFly even without knowing the input query that are passed.
-This uses the template xml listed with field replaceable.
+It uses the template xml listed with field replaceable.

 Top right of the main screen, there is a button that opens the window to test the query.
-This have text fields where you can enter the query to be passed to all the EntryPoint of OnTheFly WebServices also to test the correctness of the query itself and the answer.
+This have text fields where the user can enter the query to be passed to all the EntryPoint of OnTheFly WebServices also to test the accuracy of the query itself and the answer.

-To know how to use and behavior refer to the documentation file "OnTheFlyClient.docx"
+More informations about the behavior use are referred in the documentation file "OnTheFlyClient.docx"

 FlyCallWS

-It's been moved to a separate dll from TestOnTheFlyClient, a dll that handles calls to the WebService and manage streaming answers for not to generate into application an OutOfMemory Exception.
+FlyCallWS is a dll that is separated from TestOnTheFlyClient.
+This dll handles calls to the WebService and manages streaming answers to avoid to generate an OutOfMemory Exception into the application.
+The FlyCallWS is also involved in receiving the response stream.

-This dll besides creating classes to perform properly calls to WCF services and manage all passwords and network proxy is also involved in receiving the response stream.

-The answer you get is saved in complete mode (including headers and body envelope for calls soap) in a file on the filesystem.
-The answer is truncated if the response exceeds a tot number of bytes configured and the file is closed and parsed in case it is an xml file.
+The returning reply is saved in complete mode (including headers and body envelope for calls soap) in a file on the filesystem.
+If the reply exceeds the total numbers of bytes configured, it will truncated.
+If the file is in xml format, it will be closed and parsed.

-Pubblicazione
+PUBLISH

-In OnTheFly Solution you can find the project FlySetup
+In OnTheFly Solution is possible to find the project FlySetup

 This is a Console Application that will automatically build

-OnTheFly project that build all other projects attached to the functioning of the web part and WCF web services
+OnTheFly project that builds all other projects attached to the functioning of the web part and WCF web services

-TestOnTheFlyClient that build also FlyCallWs dll
+TestOnTheFlyClient that builds also FlyCallWs dll

 Windows Console will appear where you can see the development of the Build project in progress and the outcome thereof.

-This processing is not limited to build projects but also moves all of its files in the correct directory so you can simply copy and paste into a directory under IIS.
+This processing is not limited to build projects but also moves all of its files in the correct directory so it’s simple to copy and paste it into a directory under IIS.

 It will create a folder "Release" at the root level of the entire solution.
-Once finished processing you can control the outcome, checking the files in this folder.
+Once finished processing is possible to control the outcome, checking the files in this folder.